 After completion of the peer review (TAC) process, and after approval by the Director of Science (D/SRE), ISOC will inform all PIs participating in an observation about all sources/extended areas, which have been allocated by the TAC to all individual proposals/PIs.
-A list of all approved proposals and allocated source (or science) data rights will be maintained on the ISOC websitexi.
+A list of all approved proposals and allocated source (or science) data rights will be maintained on the ISOC website^{ix}.

-The following special cases require further discussion that are described in the next subsctions:
+The following special cases require further discussion that are described in the next subsections:

 - Targets of Opportunity (ToO)

 - Gamma-ray bursts (GRBs)

-- Gravitational-wave (GW) events
+- Gravitational-wave (GW), Ultra-High Energy Neutrino (UHEN) events, and Fast Radio Bursts (FRBs)

 - Split observations

 - Slews

 - Calibration data

-- Re-processed data

 - Instrument housekeeping data

 - Data for public relation purposes